 - Remove a participant if they have not been invited or become disruptive in the session

-Lately, there have been many reports about the safety of using Zoom for meetings.
-By using the best practices we have provided, Zoom meetings are a safe and effective way to communicate.
+There have been reports about the safety of using Zoom for meetings.
+Zoom has since upgraded their software and, furthermore, by using the best practices we have provided, Zoom meetings are a safe and effective way to communicate.
 The RCM configures Zoom to protect your privacy.
 No personal information is transmitted to Zoom when conducting an RCM Remote Examination.
 Due to the scrutiny, Zoom is likely to be more secure as time goes on, with increased attention to bugs and other issues.
 Our recommendation is to be sure to follow our precautions about ensuring that your meeting has restrictions on who can join.
-This will avoid the most troublesome issues that Zoom users have experienced to date.
+This will avoid the most troublesome issues that Zoom users have experienced in the past.